 Next Steps In The Subclass 186 – Employer Nominated Scheme

-If you have any questions about the requirements for an Employer Nominated Scheme (subclass 186) visa or would like to speak to one of our immigration lawyers or migration agents for more information on Australian visas, get in touch with Ethos Migration Lawyers by calling 1300 083 843 today.
+If you have any questions about the requirements for an Employer Nominated Scheme (subclass 186) visa or would like to speak to one of our immigration lawyers for more information on Australian visas, get in touch with Ethos Migration Lawyers by calling 1300 083 843 today.

 Employer Nomination Scheme Frequently Asked Questions

 A nomination approval means the position nominated by your employer has been approved by the Department and you can lodge the associated visa application.

 Depending on the stream you are applying under you will need documents relating to your identity, skills, work experience and English ability.